Here's Chapter 2 rewritten lol.

 "Whoa, nice to see you too!"
 Drew said, laughing at how startled he got.
 He eventually returned the hug and kissed May on the cheek.
 "Happy Valentine's Day," he whispered in her ear.

 Once they pulled away, he noticed the blunette standing next to his girlfriend.
 "Oh, hey Dawn!" he greeted, flashing a smile.

 After admiring how nice her boyfriend looked, May turned back to Dawn.
 "Well, Dawn…I guess this is where we part ways."

 "Are you still nervous?"

-Dawn smiled in embarrassment, and nodded her head sheepishly.
+Dawn smiled in embarrassment, nodding her head sheepishly.
 "Very," she breathed out.

 May laughed.
-"I can't believe you; you're so brave onstage when we're doing our contests…but you're getting yourself worried over some little date?!" she said, amusement in her tone.
-"Dawn, just say what you always say; 'No need to worry.'
+"I can't believe you.
+You're so brave onstage when we're doing contests, but you're getting yourself worried over some little date?" she said, amusement in her voice.
+"Dawn, just say what you always say: 'No need to worry.'
 Because, there really isn't any need to worry, right?"

 Dawn laughed, appreciating every word May was saying.
 "Right," she nodded.